Skip to content

 Revenue requires six years of retention for all records supporting tax returns, per Section 886 of the Taxes Consolidation Act 1997.
 Image-based electronic storage is acceptable per Revenue eBrief 09/15 so long as images are clear and tamper-evident.
 A well-configured expense platform covers this automatically.

-Does Pleo, Spendesk or Payhawk issue Irish IBANs?
+Does Spendesk or Payhawk issue Irish IBANs?

 Can I reclaim Irish VAT on expenses captured by these platforms?